Joz3d/Galaxy-Apple-Wallet/README.txt

 vouchers that are on the order you provide to it.

-In more detail, this is accomplished by receiving an order number and email address from a confirmation email, connecting to the Galaxy database to verify that the email address is linked to the order number (verification), and if so, it retrieving all items on the order which have a Visual ID, and generating a web page of links to download Apple Wallet passes for these items.
+In more detail, this is accomplished by receiving an order number and email address from a confirmation email, connecting to eGalaxy to verify that the email address is linked to the order number (verification), and if so, it retrieving all items on the order which have a Visual ID, and generating a web page of links to download Apple Wallet passes for these items.
 Apple Wallet passes are generated using the PHP-PKPass library.